Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 ---
 Use the following information to configure Alfresco Search and Insight Engine.

-## Configuring the Search and Insight Engine subsystem
+## Alfresco Search and Insight Engine subsystem

 There is a search subsystem and it can be used to connect to Alfresco Search and Insight Engine (which is based on Solr 6).